 Plagiarism is a serious offence that constitutes abandonment of a student's right to learning and undermines university education and research.
 Students found to have committed plagiarism will be subject to harsh penalties including suspension.
 Observe the rules of essay-writing and avoid infringing copyright by making sure that you state your source clearly whenever you use someone else's words.

-| Paying the price for flare-ups on Twitter, etc.
+| Paying the price for inappropriate use of social media (Twitter, Instagram, etc.)